ubccr/ccrdocs/pages/faq.md

 -  **Access denied or You don't have access to this resource:**  If receiving this when attempting to login to ColdFront or OnDemand, this means you do not have two factor authentication enabled.
 2FA is required.
 Follow [these instructions](2fa.md#enabling-two-factor-authentication) to enable it.
 - **Bad request** or **Server not available** when trying to login to OnDemand:  These are often caused by corrupted cache files in our browser.
 Clear your browser cache and cookies data and restart your browser or try a different browser.
 Incognito windows often do not solve this problem.

-## Why am I seeing a 'Home directory missing' error on login?

-This usually means your account has not yet been provisioned.
-After you create your CCR account, you must be added to an active allocation that gives you access to CCR's resources.
-Once this is done, your account gets provisioned with the appropriate access and a home directory, if you're a new user.
-This account provisioning happens at the end of every business day so you may not be able to login immediately after getting added to an allocation.
-If it's been several business days since you've been added but you're still seeing this message, please [contact CCR Help](help.md).
-For more information on access and allocations, please [see here](getting-access.md#allocation-requests).

 ## Why is the ColdFront allocation showing active but I can't login?

 This is the same reason as [this](#why-am-i-seeing-a-home-directory-missing-error-on-login) - your account has not yet been provisioned.